fsdn-projects/FSDN/README.md

 ### `single-letter-as-variable` option

-When this option is enabled, it treats one letter type name as type variable name.
+When this option is enabled, single-letter type name is treated as a type variable name.
 For instance, `t list` is equal to `'t list`.

 ## Query format specifications of F#